-The location serves as an influential aspect to most voice searches.
+Your location is influential in most voice searches.
 Mobile voice-related searches are three (3) times more likely to be local-based.
 Google My Business proves to be a great source for people searching for local businesses.
 Updating and optimizing your Google My Business listing will give you the best chance to be found in a voice-based search.
 YEXT also helps to improve the local presence of a company.

 Although schema doesn’t exactly help your business to be found in a voice-based search, it does help Google to understand the purpose of your business.
 The more Google understands your page, the more likely new customers will be able to find your page.